2021 Safe Travel Tips: Protect Yourself from COVID-19 During Your Journey

 Do not arrive more than 90 minutes before the scheduled flight time.

-Avoid crowds within airport facilities.
+Avoid crowds within facilities.

 Check the flight schedules, because they may be affected.